Finite generators for countable group actions in the Borel and Baire category settings: Introduction

 We remark that the nonexistence of an invariant ergodic probability measure of infinite entropy does not guarantee the existence of a finite generator.
 For example, let $X$ be a direct sum of uniquely ergodic actions $\Z^{\curvearrowright} \!
 X_n$ such that the entropy $h_n$ of each $X_n$ is finite but $h_n \to \w$.
-Then $X$ does not admit an invariant ergodic probability measure with infinite entropy since otherwise it would have to be supported on one of the $X_n$, contradicting unique ergodicity.
-Neither does $X$ admit a finite generator since that would contradict Krieger's theorem applied to $X_n$, for large enough $n$.
+Then $X$ does not admit an invariant ergodic probability measure with infinite entropy since otherwise it would have to be supported on one of the $X_n$, contradicting the unique ergodicity.
+Neither does $X$ admit a finite generator since that would contradict the Kolmogorov--Sinai theorem applied to $X_n$ for large enough $n$.

-However, assuming again that the answer to \ref{Weiss's question} is positive for $G = \Z$, we prove the following dichotomy suggested by Kechris: \begin{theorem*}[\ref{dichotomyI}] Suppose the answer to Question \ref{Weiss's question} is positive and let $X$ be an aperiodic Borel $\Z$-space.
+However, assuming again that the answer to \cref{Weiss's question_for_Z} is positive, we prove the following dichotomy suggested by Kechris: \begin{namedthm*}{\cref*{dichotomyI}} Suppose the answer to \cref{Weiss's question_for_Z} is positive and let $X$ be an aperiodic Borel $\Z$-space.
 Then exactly one of the following holds: \begin{enumerate}[(1)] \item there exists an invariant ergodic Borel probability measure with infinite entropy,